C 05 Xmas Eve

 for joy before the Lord who comes to us.

-May the wonder of the grace of Christ Jesus be reborn in you this night.
+May the glory of the grace of Christ Jesus be reborn in you this night.

 And also in you.

-You, awesome God, have made this wondrous night shine with a radiance exceeding all the stars in existence.
+You, awesome God, have made this wondrous evening shine with a radiance exceeding all the stars in the night skies.
 For our liberation and healing, you have seized the initiative and visited us in the most famous stable in the universe.
-Lead us to draw close with a wonder like those who are making their first visit, and with the strong love of those who have known your beauty for ages.
+Lead us to draw close with a wonder like those who are making their first visit, and with the sturdy love of those who have known your beauty for many years.
 Through Christ Jesus our Lord.

 Amen!